nikumar1206/loco/notes.md

 ## High Priority

 - Build out the database structure (teams, users, apps, deployments, events)
-- Do not deploy image if Docker Scout or vulnerabilities are detected
+- Do not deploy image if vulnerabilities are detected
+  - best option is likely trivy, but if we start doing this, we should already have moved image building to our backend
 - Implement RBAC for strict permission control
   - this is more of a general statement than an actionable item.
 - Start monitoring/log exporting? with `loco-api`.